dunchuntey/dunchuntey/README.md

 Hello.
 I'm Louis, I've taken up Python.
 We'll see.

 ### Currently
-I have a project up that it would be interesting to collaborate on, it's an [algorithmic musical scale generator](https://github.com/dunchuntey/skeletons).
+I have a repo up that it would be interesting to collaborate on, it's an [algorithmic musical scale generator](https://github.com/dunchuntey/skeletons).

 Given my beginner level in Python, I imagine the project can be improved upon in most ways.
 Anyone interested is heartily invited to take a look.